learn-co-curriculum/mod3-project-week-setup-example/README.md

 Then run `rails db:create && rails db:migrate`

+*Important!* When using `postgres` for our database, we need to run `rails db:create` before migrating.
+Make sure you don't skip that step

 Now that our model and table is setup, we should be able to create a new note in the console

 Test this by running `rails c` then `Note.create(title: 'buy groceries', content: 'need bagels')`